JonasvonStein/F25-04-Drive-Secure-Teaching-Automotive-Cybersecurity-with-RAMN/docs/softwareInsallation/flashingRAMN.rst

 Firmware Flashing Troubleshooting
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-When flashing the RAMN board, we have run into the issue that sometimes it may exit bootloader mode and enter DFU mode.
+When flashing the RAMN board, we have run into an issue, where sometimes the board will exit bootloader mode and enter DFU mode.
+We are not sure why this happens, but the problem is that the board is not recognized by our computers, and the device did not show up in the COM ports of our Device Manager.
-We are not sure what causes this, but we had the trouble of the board not being recognized by our computers and not showing up in the COM ports of our devices.
-Another telltale sign of this is that the LCD screen will be powered on but will remain black and not output anything, no matter what inputs are made.
-Follow the steps below to reclaim your RAMN board from the depths of hell.
+Another telltale sign of this problem is that the LCD screen will be powered on but will remain black.
+Follow the steps below to reclaim your RAMN board from any mistakes that were made.
+We highly recommend using the debugger to reflash all four ECUs anytime after you initially flash the board with the .bat files.

 1. Insert the debugger expansion into ECU A pin header, overhanging the edge of the board (not over the microcontroller)
 2. Plug the ST-LINK/V2 JTAG Debugger into the Debugger expansion board.